owncast/owncast.github.io/content/help.md

 ### Backend and APIs

-Every feature request, bug fix or investigation requires jumping into the backend codebase.
-Ours is in Go.
+The core of our logic, video pipeline, chat and APIs live in our self-hosted and self-contained backend.
+Ours is written in Go.
 It's been a good fit for us, as Go let's you see exactly what's going on without hiding a lot behind the scenes, making it easier for contributors to jump in without prior experience with our codebase or even Go at all.

 If you have a passion for the Go language and you want to put your expertise to work to help a project that people are enjoying daily, or you're somebody wanting to try something new, both are fantastic reasons to help us out.